nsrau/azure-docs.it-it/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: Eseguire la migrazione da Azure Media Encoder a Media Encoder Standard | Microsoft Docs
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: In questo argomento viene illustrato come eseguire la migrazione da Azure Media Encoder a Media Encoder Standard processore di contenuti multimediali.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako